zShi1026/zShi1026.github.io/_pages/teaching.md

 I was a paraprofessional in the **Department of Geology at Colorado College** during the 2023-2024 academic year.
 My primary responsibilities included assisting students during lab sessions, managing field trip logistics, and grading tests and homework.

-*Here is a list of courses that I assisted with:*
+*Here is a list of courses that I've assisted with:*

 |                                 Course Title                                            |                    Course Instructor                   |
 |-----------------------------------------------------------------------------------------|--------------------------------------------------------|